 In addition to the basis and at-risk limitations, a passive activity loss limitation generally limits the deductibility of losses incurred by individuals, estates, trusts, some closely-held corporations and personal service corporations from "passive activities" (generally, trade or business activities in which the taxpayer does not materially participate).
 The passive loss limitations are applied separately with respect to each publicly traded partnership.
-Consequently, any passive losses we generate will only be available to offset our passive income generated in the future and will not be available to offset income from other passive activities or investments, including our investments or a unitholder's investments in other publicly traded partnerships, or the unitholder's salary, active business or other income.
+Consequently, any passive losses we generate will be available to offset only passive income generated by us.
 Passive losses that exceed a unitholder's share of passive income we generate may be deducted in full when the unitholder disposes of all of its units in a fully taxable transaction with an unrelated party.
 The passive loss rules generally are applied after other applicable limitations on deductions, including the at-risk and basis limitations.